For Yorgos Lanthimos, new Emma Stone film ‘Bugonia’ isn’t a dystopia. It’s real

 “Not much of the dystopia in this film is very fictional,” Yorgos said Thursday at the Venice Film Festival.
 “A lot of it is very reflective of the real world.”

-“Bugonia” is having its world premiere Thursday evening at the prestigious festival, where it’s in competition for the top prize, the Golden Lion.
+“Bugonia” had its world premiere Thursday evening at the prestigious festival, where it’s in competition for the top prize, the Golden Lion.
 Focus Features is releasing the film in North American theaters on Oct.
 24.

 The film is a remake of the 2003 Korean film “Save the Green Planet!,” and blends elements of science fiction, horror and comedy.
 Plemons’ character is obsessed with the idea that Stone is one of an alien species that has have infiltrated Earth with plans to destroy it.
 The adaptation, written by Will Tracy, has been in development for several years, with Ari Aster involved before Lanthimos came on board to direct.